jieqiboh/jieqiboh.github.io/content/blog/gsoc2025-6lowpan-nd/index.md

 **Mentors:** **Tommaso Pecorella** and **Adnan Rashid** (Università di Firenze)
 **Organisation:** [The ns-3 Network Simulator Project](https://www.nsnam.org/)

+## Overview of LoWPANs, and 6LoWPAN ##

 Conventional LoWPANs (Low-Power Wireless Personal Area Networks) employ [IEEE 802.15.4](https://en.wikipedia.org/wiki/IEEE_802.15.4) links, which have characteristics such as low-power consumption, small frame sizes and limited connectivity.
+Some examples include a smart home sensor network, where there are temperature, humidity, and motion sensors all running on tiny batteries and communicating wirelessly.

+{{< figure src="/blog/gsoc2025-6lowpan-nd/images/lowpan.png" width="400">}}

+In these types of networks, we can expect small packet sizes, low power consumption (typically in the milliwatt range), and low transfer rates (~250 kbit/s).

+An issue arises when we want these devices to work with IPv6 and participate in the Internet of Things:  The IPv6 minimum packet size of 1280 octets, far exceeds the maximum frame size defined in 802.15.4 of 127 bytes!
+(RFC8200)

-In order to enable the transport of IPv6 packets, the 6LoWPAN protocol is employed, which provides features such as packet fragmentation and reassembly, as well as header-compression.
+In order to enable the transport of IPv6 packets, the 6LoWPAN protocol is employed.
+It behaves as a shim layer, providing features such as packet fragmentation and reassembly, as well as header-compression.

+## What is 6LoWPAN-ND? ##

 **6LoWPAN Optimised Neighbour Discovery** (RFCs [4944](https://datatracker.ietf.org/doc/html/rfc4944), [6775](https://datatracker.ietf.org/doc/html/rfc6775), [8505](https://datatracker.ietf.org/doc/html/rfc8505) and [8929](https://datatracker.ietf.org/doc/html/rfc8929)) is an L4 optimisation that aims to replace the conventional IPv6 Neighbor Discovery Protocol, which is a core part of IPv6 networks, solving the problem of power-intensive multicast transmissions incurred as part of the IPv6 Neighbour Discovery Protocol and Duplicate Address Detection (DAD), outlined in [RFC4861](https://datatracker.ietf.org/doc/html/rfc4861).

 There is a model for 6LoWPAN-ND found in `/src/sixlowpan`, but it is still not merged in the main ns-3 branch.
 My goal was to help clean up the existing implementation, as well as add support for a new feature.

 Implementation is split into 2 phases:

 ### Phase 1: ###

 In phase 1, the end-goal was to achieve a functioning mesh-under topology comprising n 6LNs (6LoWPAN Node) and a single 6LBR (6LoWPAN Border Router).
 In the aforementioned topology, the 6LNs should be able to undergo the address registration bootstrapping process, as well as successfully ping the 6LBR.